-A sign of the past or
+A sign of the past or herald of an offline focused future? |

 It's not often people write glowing posts about their competitors.
 But I was commissioned to write this by Patrick Duffy, a remarkable man whose generous spirit is mirrored by fellow new-to-the-book-world owner of bookshop Libreria and uber cool technology lover, Rohan Silva.
 It's no surprise they both wish each other and other similar bookshops well, booksellers are an old fashioned breed steeped in good manners and generosity.